Logo

 That year, Val Kilmer starred alongside Michael Douglas in the thriller The Ghost and the Darkness.

-Val Kilmer looked forward to the title role as a change toward a more fun, less serious action thriller, while enjoying the "master of disguise" chameleon characters like a mad artist, a nerdy British scientist, a cleaner, and a Russian mob boss.
+Val Kilmer looked forward to the title role as a change toward a more fun, less serious action thriller, while enjoying the "master of disguise" chameleon characters including a mad artist, a nerdy British scientist, a cleaner, and a Russian mob boss.

 Val Kilmer appeared in The Missing, where he again worked with Willow director Ron Howard.